Eleanor Adviento

 Eleanor Adviento (born 18 April 1995 in Manila, Philippines; also known as Eleanor D Reyes) is a New Zealand female curler.

 At the national level, she is a two-time New Zealand women's champion curler (2015, 2016) and two-time New Zealand mixed champion curler (2016, 2017).

+Adviento has a master's degree from the University of Auckland, completed in 2018, on the use of mitochondrial DNA to predict embryo quality.